Examples and counterexamples in Ehrhart theory: Ehrhart positivity

 The second important non-example for Ehrhart positivity is that of order polytopes (and hence, alcoved polytopes).
 This was studied in detail by Liu and Tsuchiya in \cite{liu-tsuchiya}

 \begin{theorem}[\cite{liu-tsuchiya}] There exist alcoved polytopes (actually, order polytopes) with Ehrhart polynomials having negative coefficients. \end{theorem}

-\begin{proof} The pyramid over a hypercube of dimension $n$ (see Example~\ref{ex:pyramid-hypercube}) corresponds to a poset of the form:
+\begin{proof} The pyramid over a hypercube of dimension $n$ (see Example~\ref{ex:pyramid-hypercube}) corresponds to a poset of the form depicted in Figure~\ref{fig:stanley-poset}.

-These posets were described by Stanley in MathOverflow and further studied by Liu and Tsuchiya in \cite{liu-tsuchiya}.
-When $n\geq 20$, the Ehrhart polynomial of the order polytopes of these posets have negative coefficients. \end{proof}
+These posets were described by Stanley in \cite[Exercise~3.164]{stanley-ec1} and further studied by Liu and Tsuchiya in \cite{liu-tsuchiya}.
+When $n\geq 20$, the Ehrhart polynomials of the order polytopes of these posets have negative coefficients. \end{proof}

 \begin{remark} We comment that even smooth polytopes fail to be Ehrhart positive in general.
-An example of this phenomenon is constructed in \cite{castillo-liu-nill-paffenholz} by Castillo, Liu, Nill and Paffenholz, answering to the Ehrhart positivity question raised by Bruns in \cite[Question~7.1]{bruns-quest}. \end{remark}
+An example of this phenomenon is constructed in \cite{castillo-liu-nill-paffenholz} by Castillo, Liu, Nill and Paffenholz, answering the Ehrhart positivity question raised by Bruns in \cite[Question~7.1]{bruns-quest}. \end{remark}

 Although the two mentioned instances, namely matroid polytopes and alcoved polytopes, do not possess the property of Ehrhart positivity, there is an outstanding conjecture that predicts that it will certainly hold within the \emph{intersection} of these two classes.